Photobiomedical-Instrumentation-Group/pyCRT/docs/source/introduction.rst

 CRT is defined as the time it takes for a region of skin (typically a finger or the forearm) to return to its original color after enough pressure is applied to cause bleaching [2]_.
-CRT is usually measured by the examiner's own visual assessment and a chronometer, while rCRT is measured through the use of a digital camera and digital video processing, resulting in increased reproducibility and allowing for measurements on all skin phototypes [1]_.
+CRT is usually measured by the examiner's own visual assessment and a chronometer, while pCRT is measured through the use of a digital camera and digital video processing, resulting in increased reproducibility and allowing for measurements on all skin phototypes [1]_.